What Does Possession is Nine-Tenths of the Law Mean?

 Possession and Intent

 Drug-related charges often have possession and intent as significant focal points.
-For example, most people accused of possessing controlled substances also face charges for the intent to sell or distribute them, which is a significant offense, especially if minors are involved.
+For example, most people accused of possessing controlled substances also face charges for the intent to sell or distribute them.
+This is a significant offense, especially if minors are involved.

 Conscious Possession